SumiSastri/nextjs-aws-app/docs/heroku/heroku_README.md

 - Create a pre-deploy environment (branch) clean up and fix for deploy

+- Add Procfile
+- Change index.js to app.js
+- Change nodemon to node in scripts

 The CLI has slightly different commands to git
 - `git add .` to add
 - `git commit -am "Add something"` to commit - commit message flag is am not just m